erfanshekari/pil/README.md

 {"contentType": "image/webp", "size": 163904, "extension": "webp", "name": "input", "width": 800, "height": 450}
 ```

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to this project, please follow these guidelines:

+1. **Fork** the repository on GitHub.
+2. Create a **new branch** with a descriptive name for your feature or bug fix.
+3. Make your changes and **commit** them, providing a clear and concise commit message.
+4. **Push** your changes to your fork.
+5. Submit a **pull request** to the main repository's `main` branch.

+### Reporting Issues

+If you encounter any issues with the project or have suggestions for improvements, please feel free to [open an issue](https://github.com/erfanshekari/pil/issues).

 ## License

 This project is licensed under the [MIT License](LICENSE.md).